LiubovPellinen/energia/README.md

 7. Adding and changing of workouts by administrator
 8. System of sending of feedback by users
 9. Cart: put product to cart, change quantity of products (without payment)

-## Data storage was realysed by using of MySQL data base.